Pierre de Chambrun

-Pierre de Chambrun (11 June 1865 in Paris - 24 August 1954) was a French politician.
+Pierre de Chambrun (11 June 1865 - 24 August 1954) was a French politician.

 Early life

 Charles Louis Antoine Pierre Gilbert Pineton de Chambrun was born in Paris.
 The Pineton de Chambrun family was of noble origin and politically prominent, providing several members of the Senate of France and the Chamber of Deputies of France representing Lozère.

 Career

 Chambrun trained as a lawyer and was appointed in 1892 to replace his brother as legal council at the French embassy in the United States.
 He returned to France in 1897 and in 1898 was elected to the Chamber to represent Lozère, being reelected at each election until 1933 when he instead was elected to the senate.
 Chambrun was associated with various centre-right groupings, including the Republican Federation, Democratic Republican Alliance and the Popular Democratic Party.

 Chambrun returned to the United States in 1917 as a member of René Viviani's diplomatic mission and again in 1925 with Joseph Caillaux to discuss French war debts.
 He served on many commissions in the Chamber and Senate.
 During the Second World War, in June 1940, he was the only senator to vote against the abolition of the French constitution and was one of the eighty members of the French parliament who voted against the grant of special powers to Philippe Pétain and the creation of the Vichy régime.

 After the war he served in the Provisional Consultative Assembly from 1944 to 1945.
 In 1947 he received the Croix de guerre 1939-1945 for his work during the Second World War and was made a Chevalier of the Légion d'honneur.